Global PhD Scholarship in History2021 entry

 When will I hear if my application has been successful?

-Early April 2020.
+Within two months of the application deadline.
 Awards are subject to final signatures between the parties.